microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 1. If `vsce` is not installed globally run `npm install -g vsce`.
 1. Run `vsce package` to export the VSIX file.
 Now you're ready to install
-1. Open Visual Studio Code and navigate to the **Extensions**.
+1. Open VS Code and open the **Extensions** view.
-1. Click the three dots in the top right corner of the Extensions.
-Then click **Install from VSIX...** and select the VSIX file you created earlier.
+1. Click the **More Actions** button (...) in the upper-right corner of the window.
+Then click **Install from VSIX** and select the VSIX file you created earlier.
-1. Open an LG, LU, or Dialog file and the extension will activate.
+1. Open an LG, LU, or dialog file and the extension will activate.

 ## Language features